 - Vegan Stearic acid – obtained from cocoa butter and palm oil, or produced synthetically

 Why Are Emmolients Used In Skincare?

-While people think of an emollient as a moisturizer, it is actually an ingredient used in moisturizer to lock water into the skin.
+While people think of an emollient direclty as a moisturizer, it is actually an ingredient used in moisturizers to lock water into the skin.

 Emollients work by forming a thin hydrophobic film on the skin’s surface that repels water and prevents moisture loss.
-This is a different effect than humectants, which attract water to keep the skin hydrated.
+This is differs from humectants, which attract water to keep the skin hydrated.

 Firstly, emollients improve dry and cracked skin.
 They are most commonly used for their moisturizing and moisture-retaining effects.
 Consequently, they also reduce the signs of aging.

 Further, emollients are able to improve photodamage and smooth fine lines and wrinkles.
 As the skin hydration gets better and barrier function stronger, emollients reduce wrinkles and improve the skin’s texture.